 Here's the reason why...

-DHT and androgen receptors have both been linked to prostate cancer.
-And, given that DHT levels and androgen receptor expression are greatly elevated in hair follicles within the MPB region (i.e., for those with androgenic alopecia) it seems likely to me that the high DHT concentrations in ORS cells (reported in the first study) causes DNA damage.
+And given that both DHT levels and androgen receptor expression are much higher in hair follicles within the affected region of the scalp in those people who suffer hair loss, it seems likely to me that the high DHT concentrations in ORS cells (reported in the first study) causes DNA damage.

 DKK-1 levels then increase and causes cell death (i.e., the same response the body gives to prevent tumour development).

 Essentially, the increased expression (upregulation) of the hDkk-1 gene is a response by the body to excessive DHT levels.
 Very high concentrations of DHT can cause DNA damage and the body will automatically react to this by causing ORS cell death via DKK-1 upregulation.

 The discussion section of the first study ends with: